siberianfox/tinygwiki/Road-to-1.0.md

 </pre>
 In filtered mode QRs are returned only when the number of available buffers is less than a low threshold number (low water mark, set as $eql) or greater than a high threshold number ($eqh).
 Reasonable starting points are $eqh=20, meaning that 20 buffers are available out of 24, and that the planner will therefore starve in 4 more buffers if none are provided.
 A good $eql lo threshold is 2, meaning that only 2 more buffers can be put on the planner queue before the serial RX buffer starts to back up.

+* Removed persistence from G10 L2 command.
+G10's are the only Gcode commands that need to be persisted to EEPROM.
+As these occur in machining cycles this is problematic.
+The solution is simple.
+Don't do it.
+A G10 L2 can still be used to set coordinate system offsets and it will be effictive during that machining cycle, but it will not persist through resets or power downs.
+To persist coordinate system offsets use the $g54x - $g59a configs.

 Changes in 354.xx builds
 * Simplified qr's to read {"qr":1} where '1' is the number of buffers available in the planner queue.
 Plans are to add a hi/lo water mark filtering capability to further cut down on transmission, but this is not enabled yet.